hubaaa/hubapp-rutalking2me/README.md

 # Known Issues

-- On server restart, will resend old GitHub mentions - will be fixed in next release.
+- On server restart, may sometimes resend old GitHub mentions - will be fixed in a next release.

 # Coming Soon

 - Support for disconnecting accounts

-- Support for switching trello teams
+- Support for switching slack teams

 - Support for more services - hackpad, facebook, twitter, and whatever other service that supports mentioning.